Rangers vs. Twins Player Props Betting Odds

 Correa Stats

-- Correa will look for his third straight game with a hit in this matchup.
-During his last five outings he is batting .222 with a double, three walks and two RBI.
+- Correa hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is batting .211 with a double, a home run, two walks and three RBI.

 Correa Recent Games